Nevro (NYSE:NVRO) Updates Q2 2021 Earnings Guidance

-Nevro (NYSE:NVRO) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+Nevro (NYSE:NVRO) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $104 million-$106 million, compared to the consensus revenue estimate of $101.14 million.

-Nevro (NYSE:NVRO) last released its earnings results on Wednesday, May 5th.
-The medical equipment provider reported ($0.85) earnings per share for the quarter, beating the consensus estimate of ($0.86) by $0.01.
-Nevro had a negative return on equity of 23.26% and a negative net margin of 24.16%.
-Equities analysts forecast that Nevro will post -2.41 earnings per share for the current year.
+Nevro (NYSE:NVRO) last released its quarterly earnings results on Wednesday, May 5th.
+The medical equipment provider reported ($0.85) earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of ($0.86) by $0.01.
+Nevro had a negative net margin of 24.16% and a negative return on equity of 23.26%.
+Equities research analysts predict that Nevro will post -2.41 EPS for the current year.

-In related news, insider Niamh Louise Pellegrini sold 750 shares of the business’s stock in a transaction on Wednesday, March 10th.
+In related news, insider Niamh Louise Pellegrini sold 750 shares of Nevro stock in a transaction dated Wednesday, March 10th.
 The stock was sold at an average price of $148.08, for a total value of $111,060.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-2.60% of the stock is owned by company insiders.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+2.60% of the stock is currently owned by corporate insiders.

 Nevro Corp., a medical device company, provides products for patients suffering from chronic pain in the United States and internationally.
 The company develops and commercializes the Senza spinal cord stimulation system, an evidence-based neuromodulation platform for the treatment of chronic pain, as well as Senza II and Senza Omnia systems.